 Point Hacks earn a maximum of $275 per applicant for this card.
 More about this →

-The launch offer – for customers new to American Express only, unfortunately – is a 100,000 Membership Rewards Gateway points sign-up bonus.
+The launch offer – for customers new to American Express only, unfortunately – is a 100,000 Membership Rewards Gateway points sign-up bonus, which has been extended until 31 January 2018.
 100,000 Membership Rewards Gateway points convert at 4 points = 3 frequent flyer points in most frequent flyer programs, and for those interested in using Starwood Preferred Guest, an excellent 1 point = 0.5 Starpoints.

 There’s a requirement of $3,000 minimum spend within the first three months to trigger the bonus points.
 Also, offer eligibility criteria states that no previous cardholder of an American Express-issued card within the last 18 months are eligible for the bonus.
 If you have held a bank-issued American Express, such as those from ANZ or Westpac, you will still be eligible for the bonus.